taurusilver7/insight/README.md

 Create a authorController class to create author-based methods to execute the author-related function in the routes.
 Create a method to get all the authors, and filter the authors based on the input params.

 The getAuthor method throws an exception to their request when unmatched.
 Create a global exception handler to resolve unnecessary exceptions to handle.

+Implement a pagination sequence in the author controller methods to get the fetched results in a page sequence.

 ## Running via Docker